-- Our Director Gina McCarthy wrote a Nieman Lab article with advice on how to make climate journalism “relevant, personal, and actionable.”
+- Our former Director Gina McCarthy wrote a Nieman Lab article with advice on how to make climate journalism “relevant, personal, and actionable.”
 We promoted the workshop on social media, created a video and tip sheet summarizing the top takeaways.

 - Reporters and editors learned new tools to communicate the current and future impacts of climate change, with an emphasis on telling stories through a public health lens.
 They left with creative ideas for increased local storytelling, new connections, and sources to bring back to their newsrooms.

 - We increased the Harvard Chan School’s reputation as trusted voices, raised the visibility of public health research on climate change and highlighted faculty across Harvard working on climate issues.

 As a direct response to the Interagency Task Force on Natural Gas Storage Safety (formed after the Aliso Canyon leak) to collect, analyze, and quantify the health and safety risks of underground natural gas storage wells to population centers, our study in the Journal of Environmental Health found that people in PA, OH, WV, MI, NY, CA live much closer to wells than previously thought.

 The data shows that 53,000 people in six states are living within 650 ft. of UGS wells, the length of an average city block and more than half (~65%) of the Aliso Canyon-style gas storage wells in the U.S. are located in residential suburban areas—not commercial, industrial, or even rural areas.